AI & Automation

 What are AI scheduling tools?

-AI scheduling tools are software applications that use machine learning and natural language processing to automate meeting coordination, shift planning, and task scheduling.
+These are software applications that use machine learning and natural language processing to automate meeting coordination, shift planning, and task scheduling.
 They analyze calendars, preferences, and workload data to propose or automatically book optimal time slots, reducing manual scheduling effort for individuals and teams.

 How much time can AI scheduling tools save per week?